vweevers/text-metadata-parser/readme.md

+# text-metadata-parser

-Metadata parser with type casting and support for gulp, streams, buffers and strings.
+Metadata parser with [type casting](https://github.com/TehShrike/weak-type-wizard) and support for [gulp](http://gulpjs.com), streams, buffers and strings.
+This fork is not yet published on NPM.

+## For gulp

 Say you have this text file at `blog/hello.md`: